Welcome to

 Back in Control

-Whether you’re recovering from a difficult job, navigating workplace conflict, dealing with cumulative stress, or managing the impact of shift work, we collaborate to help you feel more grounded, more capable, and more in control of your path forward.
+Whether you’re recovering from a difficult job event, navigating workplace conflict, dealing with cumulative stress, or managing the impact of shift work, we collaborate to help you feel more grounded, more capable, and more in control of your path forward.

 Moving Forward